My Home Page with Links to My Other

 to arm the weapon in the hope that he could plausibly convince his superiors

-that a saboteur had armed the weapons.
-U.S. aircraft have inadvertently dropped
+that a saboteur armed the weapons.
+American aircraft inadvertently dropped

-navigational error and was within 300 miles of Soviet airspace when it was discovered
+navigational error, and was within 300 miles of Soviet airspace, when discovered

 by Americans and ordered to change course.